Community Scholars Program

 The Community Scholars experience begins with a five-week academic summer program prior to the students’ first year at Georgetown designed to aid their transition to higher education.
 During the summer they take classes for credit, attend orientation workshops, and begin forming bonds with one another, teachers, and administrators that will help sustain them through college.
 The program supports its students throughout their Georgetown careers with academic advising, mentoring and personal counseling, study groups, workshops and seminars.
 With a 92% graduation rate, CSP provides a diverse support network with proven results.

-The Community Scholars Program aims to contribute to the successful retention and graduation of undergraduate students who are often first-generation college students, and typically represent diverse racial and ethnic backgrounds.
+The Community Scholars Program aims to contribute to the successful retention and graduation of first-generation undergraduate students who typically represent a wide variety of racial and ethnic backgrounds.